coq/platform/README_Linux.md

 ```
 sudo dnf config-manager --set-enabled PowerTools
 ```
-This might not required if you do not install CoqIDE, but this has not been tested.
+This might not be required if you do not install CoqIDE, but this has not been tested.
 Possibly other opam packages also need packages from the CentOS PowerTools repo.